lesh1k/psypokes.com-pokemon-scrapper/README.md

 - Multi-process, spawning one worker per each CPU core ([distributed.js](distributed.js)) [Run time ~80s]

 Both versions are intended to give the same output.
 The distributed version runs on average 80 seconds, while the single-process runs in-between 500 and 700 seconds.

+NOTE: To run locally, in the root directory of the project, create two folders `pokemons` and `pokemons_distributed`, these are the directories where [index.js](index.js) and [distributed.js](distributed.js), respectively, save downloaded images.
+NOTE #2: To be sure that you have all required NPM packages either check [package.json](package.json) OR run `npm install` from root directory of the project.